reflectoring/reflectoring.github.io/content/blog/2022/2022-01-25-annotation-processing.md

             RoundEnvironment roundEnv - the Annotations are processed in Rounds.
 The 1st round picks up 1st level annotations.
 The 2nd round picks up 2nd level annotations and so on till all annotations have been processed.

-		So you would basically use these 2 components as follows to give you all the annotations to process:
+		So you would use these 2 components as follows to give you all the annotations to process:

             for (TypeElement annotation : annotations) {